automata-network/docs/docs/2fa/introduction.md

 - zkSync testnet

+- Celer

 We are working hard to expand the list of supported networks.
-If you're developers and your target dApp is not included in our supported list, please submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or reach out to us at [2fa@ata.network](mailto:2fa@ata.network).
+If you're developers and your target dApp is not included in our supported list, please submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or reach out to us at [2fa.guru@ata.network](mailto:2fa.guru@ata.network).

 ## Supported dApps:

 This middleware requires the target dApps are integrated with our 2FA protected contract before the announcement.
 As a user, you can easily to find what kinds of dApps are supported [here](https://app.2fa.guru), setup your 2FA before you use them.
-As a developer, if you're already integrated with 2FA protected functionality, but you cannot see your dApp shown in [Automata 2FA Guru](https://www.2fa.guru), please submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or reach out to us at [2fa@ata.network](mailto:2fa@ata.network).
+As a developer, if you're already integrated with 2FA protected functionality, but you cannot see your dApp shown in [Automata 2FA Guru](https://app.2fa.guru), please submit a proposal [here](https://forms.gle/xnwQZepySGiEyyNy9) or reach out to us at [2fa.guru@ata.network](mailto:2fa@ata.network).

 # Ready to start?